golang-design/research/content/posts/zero-alloc-call-sched.md

 ./mainthread.go:52:11: func literal escapes to heap
 ```

-The compiler shows us that the sending function is leaking and the wrapper
+The compiler shows us that the sending function is leaking,
-function that sends via our `funcQ` is causing the func literal escaping to the
+and the wrapper function that sends via our `funcQ` is causing
+the function literal escaping to the heap.
-heap.
-The reason that func literal escapes to the heap is because a func literal
+The function literal escapes to the heap because a function literal
-is considered as a pointer, and sending a pointer via channel will always
+is considered a pointer, and sending a pointer via channel will always
 cause an escape by design.

-To avoid the escaping fucntion literal, instead of using a function wrapper,
+To avoid the escaping function literal, instead of using
-we can send a struct:
+a function wrapper, we can send a struct:

 ```go {linenos=inline,hl_lines=["1-4", 10],linenostart=1}
 type funcdata struct {